mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

     0x1e22f10        | Processing | IN|OUT             |
     MaxScale>

-The output of this command gives the DCB’s that are currenting in the event queue, the events queued for that DCB, and events that are beign processed for that DCB.
+The output of this command gives the DCB’s that are currently in the event queue, the events queued for that DCB, and events that are being processed for that DCB.

 ## The Housekeeper Tasks